-Dr. Katehakis is a Professor in the Management Science and Information Systems Department at Rutgers University and past chair of the Department (2011-2014).
+Dr. Katehakis is a distinguished professor at Rutgers University.
 He holds a courtesy appointment in Rutgers' New Brunswick Department of Mathematics Graduate Faculty, and he is a member of DIMACS the Center for Discrete Mathematics and Theoretical Computer Science, he is a Primary Investigator of CDDA the Rutgers Center for Dynamic Data Analytics, and a member of RUTCOR, the Rutgers Center for Operations Research.

 Much of his work has been on the interaction between optimization and statistical inference.
 Specific research interests include Stochastic Models, Dynamic Programming, Statistical Analysis and their application to Operations Management problems of pricing, production planning, inventory control, supply chains and scheduling.
 Many of these subjects are now known as Business Analytics a rapidly developing field at Google and at IBM.

 He has co-authored many papers, with distinguished leaders in his field including: Cy Derman, Herbert E. Robbins, Sheldon M. Ross, Arthur F. Veinott Jr., Jerzy Filar, Uriel Rothblum, and Govindarajulu Z. with whom he won the 1992 Wolfowitz Prize for the paper "Dynamic allocation in survey sampling''.
 His work has been published in top journals and it has been funded by grants from the NSF and the AFOSR.
 Many of his Ph.D. students and their academic descendants are listed in The Mathematics Genealogy Project.